gregorybesson/shopify-app-starter/README.md

 - Thanks to the previous fork, I've added a way to handle offline and online accessMode:
   - During the very first installation, we force the offline mode to grab the offline token: This will be useful for the CRON functions needing to access Shopify
   - It then use the online token so that we may adapt the autorizations to the online user rights
-- The the react component support used in the origianl pages/_app.js ended in March 2020.
+- The React component support used in the origianl pages/_app.js ended in March 2020.
 I've replaced it with @apollo/client (see https://github.com/Shopify/shopify-app-node/issues/555)
 - The session Storage is DynamoDB in this starter.
 - The following webhooks are prepared :
   - Uninstall
   - The 3 mandatory GDPR endpoints (https://shopify.dev/apps/webhooks/mandatory).
 You have to enter their URL when you create the app on your partner portal

 ## New features
-The stazrter contains ready to use services to make the dev of your shopify app fast and easy :
+The starter contains ready to use services to make the dev of your shopify app fast and easy :
 - mail service : You can send mails and use *liquid files* from the shopify store as templates
 - CRON service : You can CRON whatever service you need
 - Full Shopify API : REST + GraphQL, including REST and GQL pagination and GQL batches